nrel-hem/HolisticElectricityModel.jl/README.md

     ```
 before retrying the above `instantiate` call.

-6. Return to the bash command line (hit `<Backspace>` to exit the package manager; enter `exit()` or hit `<CTRL + d>` from the Julia REPL).
+5. Return to the bash command line (hit `<Backspace>` to exit the package manager; enter `exit()` or hit `<CTRL + d>` from the Julia REPL).

-7. Submit a job to run HEM.
+6. Submit a job to run HEM.
 Below, we grab a debug node for an hour, then run HEM in the following step:
     ```bash
     $ srun --time=1:00:00 --account=hem --nodes=1 --partition=debug --pty $SHELL
     ```

-8. Run HEM using the Gurobi solver (do so from /kfs2/projects/hem/Github/Graham/HolisticElectricityModel.jl):
+7. Run HEM using the Gurobi solver (do so from the top level of the HolisticElectricityModel.jl directory):
     ```bash
     $ julia --project=. scripts/hem.jl
     ```